fablabbcn/fablabbcn-legacy-web/_posts/news-post/Fabricationlabassistant.md

 <strong>Spanish working permit is mandatory</strong><br><br>

 <strong>SUBMISSION OF THE APPLICATION</strong><br><br>
-If you are in Barcelona, or you are interested in moving to Barcelona, and working with us, please send us your CV and Portfolio by the 15th of August 2018 to careers@iaac.net.<br>
+If you are in Barcelona, or you are interested in moving to Barcelona, and working with us, please send us your <strong>CV and Portfolio by the 15th of August 2018 to careers@iaac.net</strong>.<br>
-Email subject should be: Fabrication Laboratory Assistant Fablabbcn – Job Application <br><br>
+Email subject should be: <strong>Fabrication Laboratory Assistant Fablabbcn – Job Application</strong> <br><br>